nickolson66/nickolson66.github.io/index.md

 There he went onto be promoted to a Specialist, Store Support position and Project Manager.

 Before joining the IT industry and attending college, Nicholas played Tom Clancy's Rainbow Six Siege professionally for 5 years.
+In his free time, he loves spending time with his family and friends.
+He is an avid lover of movies and writes screenplays in his spare time, he was a quarterfinalist in the ScreenCraft Drama Competition for his screenplay <i> Luna <i>

 # Project Manager